jamallangoy/My-Code/README.md

 ## Version 1 - Week 16: Tik-Tak Toe (MIT XPro, August 2021)

+## Version 2 - Week 17: Tic-Tac Toe (MIT XPro, August 2021

 # Description

-This is a basic "Tic-Tac Toe game board".
+(V1) This is a basic "Tic-Tac Toe game board".
 Using css grids and a background image, I've replicated a simple, classic game with the simple functionality.

+(V2) Update: Added a start and end button with start and reset functionality using the React hook, "useState".
+I've also updated the css file to compliment any adjustments made...

 # How to Run